shopware5/package-testsuite/Readme.md

 ## Writing Tests

+### Using Tags

+Additional functionality for tests can be enabled by tagging either single scenarios or whole features with special tags.

+#### @knownFailing
+This tag prevents features from being tested completely, useful to be able to commit WIP features that would otherwise cause a breaking CI build.

+#### @isolated
+When a scenario is tagged with this tag, the database gets wiped before and after the scenario is run.
+Per default, the database is being reset to a clean state after every feature.

 ### How to use the XpathBuilder
 The `Shopware\Component\XpathBuilder` namespace contains a few classes that can be helpful when writing tests that rely on complicated xpath queries.
 It is recommended to use either the `FrontendXpathBuilder` or the `BackendXpathBuilder`,